 Could you visit or call a lonely older person?
 Help us fight loneliness in Buckinghamshire by becoming a befriender.
 You'll be matched with an isolated older person and visit them every week to provide company.
 This is a vital service helping to alleviate loneliness and isolation in older people in your local community.

-Volunteer on our helpline on weekdays from 9.30am to 2pm to answer a range of queries relating to being an older person within Buckinghamshire.
+Volunteer in our First Contact Team and answer a range of queries relating to being an older person within Buckinghamshire.
 We have a small but mighty Information and advice team that will give you full training and on-going support.
 Give us a call for an informal chat about the role.

 We are a company limited by guarantee, managed by a Board of Trustees.
 The board has overall legal responsibility for the work and finances of the organisation.
 The trustees meet six times a year and have a wide range of experience and skills.
 For more information, please contact our Chief Executive.